mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

 -----

 The following list has been driving the development of this theme.
-Those are the *goals*, but that doesn't mean that any of them has been reached (to a sufficient degree) yet.
+Those are the *goals*, but that doesn't necessarily mean that any of them has been reached (to a sufficient degree) yet.

 If you have suggestions how to come closer to these goals, please open an issue at https://github.com/mgeier/insipid-sphinx-theme/issues/.